uwuxie/C9/README.md

 - 🔀 Translation of key presses into near-native taps, double taps, long press (and drag), scrolling, and zoom

 ## Overview
-Due to their different paradigms, gestures are mapped differently in each mode.
+Because of their different navigation paradigms, each cursor mode maps gestures uniquely.
 While both modes can be enabled simultaneously, only one cursor can be active at a time.
 The following options can be configured, which affects scrolls and zooms in both modes:
 - Natural scrolling
 - Gesture visualizations
 - Gesture style